Sewer line low water pressure

 How do I know if my sewer line is clogged?

-Signs of a sewer line clog include slow draining sinks and tubs, gurgling sounds, and sewage backups.
+Signs of a clogged sewer line include slow draining sinks and tubs, gurgling noises from plumbing fixtures, and water backing up in the lowest fixtures in your home.

 Connect with certified professionals in your area